AzracStudios/natrium/README.md

 A compiled language designed with the simplicity of Python, syntax of Basic and fine control & performance of C in mind.
 The language is still under-development, so I do not recommend that you use it now.
 Documentation and tutorials will be out soon!

-But if you do want to play around with it, the syntax highlighting is currently available for vscode, in the language directly.
+But if you do want to play around with it, the syntax highlighting is currently available for vscode, in the language directory.
 To install it, use the 'Developer: Install Extension From Location...' command from the command palette, and select the 'language' directory

 Until then, here are some previews of Nartium (files in the examples directory):